Mizinga Melu: Overview

 Melu is the first Zambian and the first woman to hold the position of managing director and chief executive officer at Standard Chartered Bank Zambia and during her tenure, was the only female chief executive officer in the thirteen African countries where Standard Chartered Bank maintains subsidiaries.

 History

 She was born on 17 March, in Mazabuka, Mazabuka District, in Zambia's Southern Province.
 She worked at Zambia National Commercial Bank in the late 1980s and early 1990s.
 In 1993, she joined Standard Chartered Bank and over the years worked at the bank's subsidiaries in different countries, including the following: Zambia, South Africa, Kenya, Tanzania, Uganda, the United States of America and the United Kingdom.
-Prior to becoming managing director and CEO at Standard Chartered Zambia, she served as Global Head of Development Organizations at the bank's international headquarters in London, UK.
+Prior to becoming managing director and CEO at Standard Chartered Zambia, she was Global Head of Development Organizations at the bank's international headquarters in London, UK.

 Education

 She attended Roma Girls Secondary School, graduating in 1985.
 After obtaining her first degree from the University of Zambia (UNZA), she obtained the degree of Master of Business Administration (MBA) from Henley Management College, of the University of Reading, in the United Kingdom.